duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-4-1-validation.md

 ## Fluent API

-You can use code first?s fluent API instead of annotations to get the same client side & server side validation.
-Rather than use Required, I?ll show you this using a MaxLength validation.
+You can use code first's fluent API instead of annotations to get the same client side & server side validation.
+Rather than use Required, I'll show you this using a MaxLength validation.

 Fluent API configurations are applied as code first is building the model from the classes.
 You can inject the configurations by overriding the DbContext class?
 OnModelCreating? method.
 Here is a configuration specifying that the BloggerName property can be no longer than 10 characters.

 ```
     public class BlogContext : DbContext
-    ? {
+    {
-    ????? public DbSet<Blog> Blogs { get; set; }
+      public DbSet<Blog> Blogs { get; set; }
-    ????? public DbSet<Post> Posts { get; set; }
+      public DbSet<Post> Posts { get; set; }
-    ????? public DbSet<Comment> Comments { get; set; }
+      public DbSet<Comment> Comments { get; set; }

-    ????? protected override void OnModelCreating(DbModelBuilder modelBuilder)
+      protected override void OnModelCreating(DbModelBuilder modelBuilder)
-    ????? {
+      {
-    ????????? modelBuilder.Entity<Blog>().Property(p => p.BloggerName).HasMaxLength(10);
+        modelBuilder.Entity<Blog>().Property(p => p.BloggerName).HasMaxLength(10);
-    ????? }
+      }
-    ??? }
+      }
 ```

 Validation errors thrown based on the Fluent API configurations will not automatically reach the UI, but you can capture it in code and then respond to it accordingly.

-Here?s some exception handling error code in the application?s BlogController class that captures that validation error when Entity Framework attempts to save a blog with a BloggerName that exceeds the 10 character maximum.
+Here's some exception handling error code in the application's BlogController class that captures that validation error when Entity Framework attempts to save a blog with a BloggerName that exceeds the 10 character maximum.

 ```
     [HttpPost]
     public ActionResult Edit(int id, Blog blog)
     {
-    ??? try
+      try
-    ??? {
+      {
-    ??????? db.Entry(blog).State = EntityState.Modified;
+      db.Entry(blog).State = EntityState.Modified;
-    ??????? db.SaveChanges();
+      db.SaveChanges();
-    ??????? return RedirectToAction("Index");
+      return RedirectToAction("Index");
-    ??? }
+      }
-    ??? catch(DbEntityValidationException ex)
+      catch(DbEntityValidationException ex)
-    ??? {
+      {
-    ??? ????var error = ex.EntityValidationErrors.First().ValidationErrors.First();
+      ????var error = ex.EntityValidationErrors.First().ValidationErrors.First();
-    ??????? this.ModelState.AddModelError(error.PropertyName, error.ErrorMessage);
+      this.ModelState.AddModelError(error.PropertyName, error.ErrorMessage);
-    ??????? return View();
+      return View();
-    ??? }
+      }
     }
 ```

-The validation doesn?t automatically get passed back into the view which is why the additional code that uses ModelState.AddModelError is being used.
+The validation doesn't automatically get passed back into the view which is why the additional code that uses ModelState.AddModelError is being used.
 This ensures that the error details make it to the view which will then use the ValidationMessageFor Htmlhelper to display the error.

 ```
-    ??????????? @Html.ValidationMessageFor(model => model.BloggerName)
+        @Html.ValidationMessageFor(model => model.BloggerName)
 ```

 ## IValidatableObject